alephnode/alephnode/src/pages/13-jiggy-jest-jenkins/index.md

 })
 ```

 Note that Jest provides test running methods as well as assertion functions out of the gate.
-This is convenient for those who don't want to import a library at the top or download two separate ones to handle testing (I'm looking at you, `mocha` and `chai`).
+This is convenient for those who don't want to import a library at the top or download two separate libs for test handling (I'm looking at you, `mocha` and `chai`).

 OK, let's implement this simple case and make the test pass.